dariuszdawidowski/metaviz-server-motoko/README.md

 ## 🎁 Project content

+### Backend

 This repository contains Metaviz backend for the [Internet Computer](https://internetcomputer.org/) web3 blockchain written in [Motoko](https://github.com/dfinity/motoko) language.

+### Gateway

+The gateway acts as an intermediary between the frontend and backend, facilitating real-time data exchange between users.
+It uses WebSockets to synchronize workgroups, ensuring that all participants have the most up-to-date information as they collaborate.

+### Frontend

 Frontend refers to the admin and user panel, the diagram editor itself and other libraries are loaded directly from the CDN to simplify deploying.
 If you want to review the source code of these libraries - see the References section below.